OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 * `#2880 <http://dev.opennebula.org/issues/2880>`_ Unicode chars in VM name are truncated
 * `#2502 <http://dev.opennebula.org/issues/2502>`_ deleting image in locked state leaves current operation in progress and files not cleaned
 * `#3139 <http://dev.opennebula.org/issues/3139>`_ Drivers do not work with rbenv
+* `#3888 <http://dev.opennebula.org/issues/3888>`_ An image can be used twice by a VM, but this breaks the used/ready logic

 Drivers - Network
 ================================================================================